Wallagaraugh River

 The Wallagaraugh River is a perennial river of the Genoa River catchment, with its headwaters located in the South Coast region of New South Wales and its lower reaches located in the East Gippsland region of Victoria, Australia.
+In earlier times, an alternative name for the river was Timbillica River.

 Course and features

-The Wallagaraugh River rises below Mount Poole, approximately 10 km northeast of Nungatta, in New South Wales.
+The Wallagaraugh River rises below Mount Poole, approximately 10 km northeast of Nungatta, in New South Wales, within the locality of Yambulla.
 The river flows generally south, then east, and then south, crossing the Black-Allan Line that forms part of the border between Victoria and New South Wales, joined by eight minor tributaries and flowing through Nadgee Nature Reserve, before reaching its confluence with the Genoa River at Coleman Inlet, east of Genoa in Victoria.
 The river descends 423 m over its 66 km course.

 North of the Black-Allan Line and within Nadgee State Forest, the Princes Highway crosses the river.